asw322/CSE298/HEROKU_INSTRUCTION.md

 Prerequisite:
 1. Have psql (try psql --version)
+    Mac setup:
-You can download from brew using brew install postgres Then run brew services start postgres to start psql
+    - You can download from brew using brew install postgres
+    - Then run brew services start postgres to start psql Windows Setup:
+    - Download using `yarn add postgres`
+    - In terminal, run `yarn start postgres`
+    - Go to localhost:8000
 2. Need the database credentials from Heroku
 Host        ec2-52-2-127-5.compute-1.amazonaws.com
 Database    d2kvcrg92njeso